ryansereno/ryansereno.github.io/markdown/micro-llm.md

 I really handicapped myself by writing my serial communication from scratch;

-It was a pain figuring out if my problems were math, memory management or data transfer related (turns out it was the latter..)
+It difficult figuring out if my problems were math, memory management or data transfer related (turns out it was the latter..)

-After several iterations of deleting and restarting from my basic multiplication example, I finally got my tests to pass on square matrices, and then finally matrices of varying dimensions.
+After several iterations of rewriting my code and referring back to my basic multiplication example, I finally got my tests to pass on square matrices, and then finally matrices of varying dimensions.

 ![](./assets/matrix-multiply.png)
 This is where I ran into my first concrete roadblock; the one that I understood most easily from the beginning: The atmega328p has 2kB of RAM/ volatile memory.